Baymax-ray/Baymax-ray.github.io/README.md

 I made some modification to the template.
 Now, you can receive email from the contact form.

+Please feel free to fire issues or make pull requests if you want to improve the generic template / theme.

 # Instructions

 1. Register a GitHub account if you don't have one and confirm your e-mail (required!)